 The development of meaningful teacher-student relationships is critical for helping students succeed after high school.
 The longer teachers spend with students, the more invested they can be in supporting the student’s long-term growth, and the better they can understand individual students’ needs.

 Such is the argument for the practice of looping, in which teachers and students remain together for two or more years.
 Research suggests that looping in the middle school years supports the development of meaningful teacher-student relationships and impacts learning and student achievement.
 There were even gains for new students who joined a group of classmates who had been with the same teacher for more than a year.
 The effects may be even more pronounced for groups traditionally underrepresented in college.
-A recent study showed that looping in elementary school increased student test scores, and the effects were greatest for minority students.
+A recent study showed that looping in elementary school increased student test scores, and the effects were greatest for Black and Latino students.

 Identifying student needs earlier

-Starting in middle school also means identifying at-risk students even earlier than 9th grade.
+Starting in middle school also means identifying at-risk students even earlier than ninth grade.
 At Newbury, Chaffee says the school’s strong connection between middle and high school grades helps ensure all students receive a strong and consistent network of support.
 Teachers collaborate across grade levels, which is especially important for students who need extra help.

 Jean Baldwin Grossman, a lecturer of economics and public affairs at Princeton University’s Woodrow Wilson School, has studied a multitude of ways to help prepare middle schoolers for high school transitions, and notes that a crucial step is to expose middle schoolers to the realities of high school life.

 “A good place to start is developing some bridging activities,” she says.
 “Like having middle schoolers visit the high school.”